 Katelyn Glass, Founder and Managing Partner of Fifty Six Advising, has spent the past 12+ years of her professional career leading the digital transformation for multiple firms serving in various change management roles for high-end retail and consumer brands.
 She was the first female C-Suite executive at Rowing Blazers, scaling the lifestyle brand to #8 on SimilarWeb's 15 fastest-growing DTC brands by web traffic in 2020, during the COVID-19 pandemic.
-She is an expert in sustainable scalable global growth, cross border solutions, website migrations, data architecture and supply chain management.
+She is an expert in sustainable scalable global growth, cross border solutions, data architecture and supply chain management.
 As a Marketing professional Katelyn believes in data driven decision making, with a focus on multi-path attribution, and strategic management across all channels of paid and organic acquisition; CRM, SEM/SEO, e-mail, social, PR, out of home and creative production.

 In addition to her role within Fifty Six, Katelyn currently serves as a member of Chief, a private invite-only network built to drive more women into positions of power and keep them there, and volunteers in her local community in New York City through Send Chinatown Love and Rotary International in Chinatown (District 7230).
 She is also an MBA Candidate at University of Chicago Booth.